biboyd/SALSA/README.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.02581/status.svg)](https://doi.org/10.21105/joss.02581)
 [![DOI](https://zenodo.org/badge/271633933.svg)](https://zenodo.org/badge/latestdoi/271633933)

-SALSA: Synthetic Absorption Line Surveyor Application is a Python tool that constructs synthetic absorber catalogs from hydrodynamic galaxy simulations.
+SALSA (Synthetic Absorption Line Surveyor Application) is a Python tool that constructs synthetic absorber catalogs from hydrodynamic galaxy simulations.
-Salsa heavily utilizes [yt](https://yt-project.org/) to access simulation data and [Trident](http://trident-project.org/) to create light rays/sight lines and generate synthetic spectra.
+SALSA heavily utilizes [yt](https://yt-project.org/) to access simulation data and [Trident](http://trident-project.org/) to create light rays/sight lines and generate synthetic spectra.

 Observational studies generate large absorber catalogs by studying the absorption line spectra of distant quasars, as their light passes through intervening galaxies.
-Salsa can generate similar catalogs from cosmological and galactic simulations, allowing research to study these simulations from an observers perspective.
+SALSA can generate similar catalogs from cosmological and galactic simulations, allowing research to study these simulations from an observers perspective.
 This can give new insights into the data as well as help facilitate comparisons and collaboration between simulations and observations.

-Salsa allows us to dip into galactic simulations and start to chip away at the many unknowns of the universe
+SALSA allows us to dip into galactic simulations and start to chip away at the many unknowns of the universe

 A [JOSS paper](https://joss.theoj.org/papers/10.21105/joss.02581) was published for SALSA and we recommend reading it for an overview of the package and its possible uses.
 If you do use SALSA in a project we ask that you cite this paper.

-For detailed information on how to install and run salsa, Read the Docs [here](https://salsa.readthedocs.io)
+For detailed information on how to install and run SALSA, Read the Docs [here](https://salsa.readthedocs.io)

 ## Install